Skip to main content

 • How to review: This can be reviewed in the Room's properties in the Floor Plan mode.

-• What it is: Material used for the Floor
+• What it is: Floor Construction used for the Floor

-• How to review: This can be assigned in the Room's properties in the Floor Plan mode or in the Materials section under Material Assignments in the Heat Load Settings.
+• How to review: This can be assigned in the Room's properties in the Floor Plan mode or in the Constructions in the Heat Load Settings.

 Floor U Value

-• What it is: Thermal Conductivity of the Material used for the Floor.
+• What it is: Thermal Conductivity of the Simple Construction (Material) used for the Floor.

-• How to review: This value can be reviewed in the Room's properties in the Floor Plan mode or in the Materials section in the Heat Load Settings.
+• How to review: This value can be reviewed in the Room's properties in the Floor Plan mode or in the Constructions section in the Heat Load Settings.

 • What it is: Material used for the Roof / Vaulted Ceiling

-• How to review: This can be assigned in the Room's properties in the Floor Plan mode or in the Materials section under Material Assignments in the Heat Load Settings.
+• How to review: This can be assigned in the Room's properties in the Floor Plan mode or in the Constructions section under Material Assignments in the Heat Load Settings.

 Roof U Value